datasciencedynamics/eda_toolkit_docs/source/eda_plots.rst

    <div style="height: 50px;"></div>

-Conditional Histogram Plot Example
+Grouped Histogram Plot Example
 --------------------------------------

-In this example, the ``conditional_histograms`` function is used to visualize **overlaid conditional histograms** for several numeric features, grouped by income category.
+In this example, the ``grouped_distributions`` function is used to visualize **overlaid grouped histograms** for several numeric features, grouped by income category.
 As in the previous example, the grouping variable ``"income"`` is binary (``"<=50K"`` vs ``">50K"``), enabling direct comparison between the two subpopulations.